-Objective: The objective of this project is to continually produce a uniform data set of sea surface turbulent fluxes derived from remote sensing data and analysis that have been and continue to be useful for global energy and water flux research and applications.
+Objective: The objective of this project is to continually produce a uniform dataset of sea surface turbulent fluxes derived from remote sensing data and analysis that have been and continue to be useful for global energy and water flux research and applications.

-The GSSTF products are useful for diagnosing the global water and energy cycle and hence can contribute to the goals of NASA Energy and Water Cycle Study (NEWS) and World Climate Research Program/Global Energy and Water Experiment (GEWEX).
+The GSSTF products are useful for diagnosing the global water and energy cycle and hence can contribute to the goals of the NASA Energy and Water Cycle Study (NEWS) and the World Climate Research Program/Global Energy and Water Experiment (GEWEX).
 Model climate simulations show an enhanced hydrologic cycle, which must be corroborated with observations.
-The daily temporal and one-degree spatial resolution of the product can be used to examining climate variability at these scales.
-Oceanic evaporation contributes to the net fresh water input to the oceans and drives the upper ocean density structure and consequently the circulation of the oceans.
-On the other hand, the quarter degree spatial resolution of the product can be used to studying the hurricane-ocean interaction of higher frequency scenario.
+The daily temporal and one-degree spatial resolution of the product can be used to examine climate variability at these scales.
+Oceanic evaporation contributes to the net freshwater input to the oceans and drives the upper ocean density structure and consequently the circulation of the oceans.
+On the other hand, the quarter degree spatial resolution of the product can be used to study the hurricane-ocean interaction of higher frequency scenarios.
 Fully tested, these products can serve as a crucial input for data assimilation of oceanic global climate models (GCMs) for forecasting.

 Distributed by NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC)